Emmitt Smith

-Early years
+Early life

-Smith was born in Pensacola, Florida, the son of Mary J. Smith and Emmitt James Smith, Jr. At the age of eight, he played his first organized football game on a team that was sponsored by the Salvation Army.
+Smith was born in Pensacola, Florida, the son of Mary J. Smith and Emmitt James Smith Jr. At the age of eight, he played his first organized football game on a team that was sponsored by the Salvation Army.
 He attended Escambia High School in Pensacola, where he played high school football and ran track for the Escambia Gators.
 During Smith's high school football career, Escambia won two state football championships, and Smith rushed for 106 touchdowns and 8,804 yards, which was the second most yardage in the history of American high school football at the time.
 Emmitt rushed for over 100 yards in 45 of the 49 games he started for Escambia (including the last 28 in a row) and finished with a 7.8 yards per carry average.
 Twice, he broke the 2,000-yard rushing mark in a season.
 In track & field, Smith competed as a sprinter and was a member of the 4 × 100 m (42.16 s) relay squad.

-For his efforts, Smith was named the USA Today and Parade magazine high school player of the year for 1986.
+For his efforts, Smith was named the 1986 national high school player of the year by several publications and organizations, including USA Today, Parade Magazine, and Gatorade.
 In 2007, twenty years after Smith graduated from high school, the Florida High School Athletic Association (FHSAA) named Smith to its All-Century Team and recognized him as the Florida high school football "Player of the Century."

-Despite his accomplishments and accolades, some college recruiting analysts opined that he was too small and too slow to succeed in major college football when he signed to play for the University of Florida.
+Despite his accomplishments and accolades, some college recruiting analysts opined that he was too small and slow to succeed in major college football when he signed to play for the University of Florida.
 Recruiting expert Max Emfinger didn't list Smith among the top 50 high school running backs in his high school class and opined that, "Emmitt Smith is a lugger, not a runner.
 He's not fast.
 He can't get around the corner.
 When he falls flat on his face, remember where you heard it first."